 Staff worked with Commissioners Campbell, Strom, and Covington regarding the remaining six topics.
 The goal of this meeting is to review the proposed amendments and identify any additional changes or improvements.
-Below is a summary of the regarding the six remaining/outstanding topics:
+Below is a summary of the six remaining topics: